zachalbert/acorn/README.md

 "The creation of a thousand forests is in one acorn."
 ~Ralph Waldo Emerson

-## Why?
+**Why?**

-Acorn is a mostly naked, boilerplate HTML / CSS starter site with bootstrap 3.3.2 included.
+Acorn is a mostly naked, boilerplate starter site with bootstrap 3.3.2 included.
+Intended to use as a starter sandbox for an introduction to HTML/CSS workshop.